SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## Spy
 ### Crew camp
-Deceive the Imposter and lead the Cluemate camp to victory<br>.
+Deceive the Impostor and lead the Cluemate camp to victory<br>.
-The spy is a crewmate, but appears to be a peer from the imposter. <br> Spies are crewmates and have no special abilities. <br> In normal mode, an imposter cannot cut fellow imposters and spies<br>.
+The spy is a crewmate, but appears to be a peer from the Impostor. <br> Spies are crewmates and have no special abilities. <br> In normal mode, an Impostor cannot cut fellow Impostors and spies<br>.
 SuperHostRoles support
 ### Game Settings
 | Name | Description